AmokSolderer/APC/DOC/Comet.md

 | 10 | Custom Text | - | - | No | Bool setting - Shows the custom text sometimes during attract mode |
 | 11 | Restore Default | - | - | - | No setting - restores the default settings |
 | 12 | Exit Settings | - | - | - | No setting - exits the settings mode and writes the new setting to an SD card if present |

-## Things to do

-* The Jackpot still needs some sound effects.
-* The attract mode and display effects of this game are still taylored to the '4 Alpha+Credit' display, but as long as no one is using it with a standard display I see no need to change this, wouldn't be a big deal though.
-However, the basics like score display and so on are already working.